pyperanger/mygeoip/README.md

 # MyGeoIP
-Custom HTTP Server with MyIP + Geolocation written in Go
+Simple and Custom HTTP Server with MyIP + Geolocation written in Go.